The Home Depot Announces an Expanded Military Discount – Tax Free and Save 10% on More Purchases

 Although your military discount QR code isn’t available on the website, you can still use your discount to shop online.
 As long as you’re logged in to your account, Home Depot will apply your discount automatically at checkout.

-Purchasing on the website is the best alternative to accessing your discount if you don’t have a smartphone or don’t want to use the app.
+Purchasing on the website is the best alternative for accessing your discount if you don’t have a smartphone or prefer not to use the app.

-Users can place orders online with their discount and pick them up in-store or have them shipped to their homes.
+You can place orders online with your discount and pick them up in-store or have them shipped to your home.

 Local Sales Can Vary by Location

 The Home Depot offers a variety of sales that can vary by location.
-Before you shop, it’s a good idea to check local advertisements, fliers, promo codes, and online store promotions for up-to-date information.
+Before you shop, it’s a good idea to check local advertisements, flyers, promo codes, and online store promotions for the most up-to-date information.

 In many cases, The Home Depot website features deals that aren’t available at their warehouse stores, so it pays to do some digging for deals online.